preetsingh921-art/modparts-17dec/PASSWORD-RESET-SETUP.md

 1. Go to **Security** → **App passwords**
 2. Select **Mail** and **Other (Custom name)**
 3. Enter "ModParts Password Reset"
-4. Copy the generated 16-character password
+4. Copy the generated 16-character password nvar muyv zazt aaon

 #### Step 3: Update Environment Variables
 Add these to your `.env.local` and production environment: